MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/windows-azure-guest-agent.md

 > [!NOTE]
 > Starting in version 2.7.41491.971 of the VM Guest Agent, the Telemetry component is included in the Windows Azure Guest Agent service, Therefore, you might not see this Telemetry service listed in newly created VMs.

-## Checking agent status and version

-Go to the VM properties page in Azure portal, and check the **Agent status**.
-If the Azure VM Agent is working correctly, the status shows **Ready**.
-If VM Agent is in **Not Ready** status, the extensions and **Run command** on the Azure portal won’t work.

 ## Troubleshooting VM Guest Agent issues
 The Azure VM Guest Agent needs to be installed and working properly for any VM Extension to run.
 If you see that the Guest Agent is 'Not ready' or if an extension is failing with an error message such as 'VMAgentStatusCommunicationError' then please reference the following steps to begin troubleshooting the Azure VM Guest Agent.

 ### Check if the VM is started
-Ensure that the VM is started and that the Operating System is completely booted up and running properly.
+Ensure that the VM is Started and that the Operating System is completely booted up and running properly.

 ### Is the Guest Agent 'Ready'
 Select your VM in the Azure Portal, in the Overview pane, under Properties, check the 'Agent status' and 'Agent version' property